ddokupil/heating/README.md

 # heating
-Personal heating project based on RPI, DS18B20 and Viessmann cloud API
+Personal heating project based on RPI, DS18B20 and PyViCare for Viessmann